 (Disclosure: Some of the links below may be affiliate links)

-Using DEGIRO web interface
+Buy ETF Using the DEGIRO web interface

 Then, you can click on the name to go to the ETF page.
 If you already have this ETF, you can go to your portfolio page and click on the ETF name.

-This should now bring you to the ETF page:
+It should now bring you to the ETF page:

 On this page, you have all the current information about the ETF.
 On the left, you get the graph of the ETF price.
 And on the right, you get the current price information.
-You can also see your current position in the ETF.
+You can also see your current position in this ETF.

 Again, on the right, you get all the current information about your position and the price.
-On the left, is the configuration of your order.
+On the left is the configuration of your order.
 Here, I have specified that I wanted to buy one share at a maximum of 76 USD.
 Be aware that it will not let you trade if you do not have enough funds.

 - Market Order.
 The order will be executed at the current best possible price.
 You should be careful with this order type.
 It is especially true with less liquid products.